Stories / Claire

 Why referrals beat ads, every time

-After a few months of doing that, Terac called and offered her a full-time role running Talent Ops.
+After a few months of referring her way around that bottleneck, Terac called and offered her a full-time role running Talent Ops.
 The pitch was simple: do what you have been doing, but for the whole network.

 What Talent Ops looks like inside Terac

 Today Claire leads the team responsible for the supply side of the platform.
-That means building the systems that let referrals scale: how people get invited, how their credentials get verified, how studies get matched to the experts most likely to do them well.
+That means building the systems that let referrals scale: how people get invited, how their credentials get verified through attestations like government ID and LinkedIn, and how studies get matched to the experts most likely to do them well.

 She still spends a meaningful chunk of her time on the same activity that got her hired: making warm intros.
-The difference now is that the whole team is structured around that motion.
+The difference now is that the whole team is structured around that motion, and the systems behind it carry referrals that would have been informal a year ago.

 Growing the people who grow the company

 Her advice for anyone thinking about referring someone they know: do it carefully.
-A network is only as good as the trust running through it.
+A network is only as good as the trust running through it, and a vouch is a small claim about your own judgment as much as it is about the person you are referring.